Errors

 }Rule of thumb:

-- If HTTP is
+- HTTP

-200: parse the standard error envelope below.
+200— parse the standard error envelope below.

-Empty result vs not found
+Empty result vs. not found

-- a target can be valid but private
+- the target is valid but private,

 Disambiguating list routes